These are 11 of the most expensive diamonds in the world

 On 27 April 2022, the De Beers Cullinan Blue will be up for sale at Sotheby’s Hong Kong.
-At an estimated value of US$48 million, it is set to become one of the most expensive diamonds ever sold at an auction.
+At an estimated value of USD 48 million, it is set to become one of the most expensive diamonds ever sold at an auction.

 The De Beers Cullinan Blue was discovered as a rough stone in South Africa’s historic Cullinan mine in April 2021.
 According to Sotheby’s, the 15.10-carat gem is the largest and most valuable blue diamond ever to be sold at an auction.
 It is also the largest internally flawless step-cut vivid blue diamond ever graded by the Gemological Institute of America (GIA).